panyam/pcachapter/CHAPTER.md

             continue
 ```

-**Maya's SensorScope Application:**
+**Sita's SensorScope Application:**
 During peak summer months, air conditioning sensors at several locations showed extremely high correlation (>0.99), creating numerical instability in PCA calculations [24].
-Maya's intelligent retry pattern automatically adds small amounts of mathematical noise to break perfect correlations, allowing analysis to complete with meaningful results.
+Sita's intelligent retry pattern automatically adds small amounts of mathematical noise to break perfect correlations, allowing analysis to complete with meaningful results.
 The system also reduces precision requirements on retry, trading exact eigenvalue calculations for business-useful approximations.
 This prevented summer analysis failures while maintaining the core insight that HVAC sensors were highly redundant during extreme weather periods - exactly the business intelligence corporate needed for optimization decisions.

 **Cloud Service Implementations:**
 - **Google Cloud**: Cloud Functions with custom retry logic, Cloud Monitoring for circuit breaker state
 - **AWS**: Lambda with custom backoff algorithms, CloudWatch for failure tracking
 - **Azure**: Azure Functions with Application Insights for failure pattern analysis

-Maya's architectural insight: *"The biggest mistake I made early on was treating PCA like a web service - request in, response out.
+Sita's architectural insight: *"The biggest mistake I made early on was treating PCA like a web service - request in, response out.
 PCA is fundamentally different because the processing time and resource requirements depend on mathematical properties of the data, not just data size.
 Our architecture needed to be elastic not just for scale, but for the inherent unpredictability of mathematical computation."*

 ## Advanced Patterns & Future Directions

-Eighteen months after launching SensorScope, Maya found herself fielding requests from other divisions within Bean There, Done That, and eventually from partner organizations seeking similar optimization insights.
+Eighteen months after launching SensorScope, Sita found herself fielding requests from other divisions within Bean There, Done That, and eventually from partner organizations seeking similar optimization insights.
 What started as coffee shop sensor analysis had evolved into a platform for various dimensionality reduction challenges.
 This section explores advanced serverless PCA patterns that emerged from real-world scaling requirements and points toward future developments in cloud-native analytics.
 These advanced patterns demonstrate the maturity of serverless platforms across Google Cloud, AWS, and Azure for sophisticated mathematical workloads.

 ### Streaming PCA for Real-Time Insights

-Maya's success with batch processing led to demands for real-time sensor optimization.
+Sita's success with batch processing led to demands for real-time sensor optimization.
 The marketing team wanted to adjust promotional campaigns based on real-time foot traffic patterns, while operations needed immediate alerts when sensor redundancy patterns indicated equipment failures.

 **Pattern: Incremental PCA with Streaming Windows**

 Traditional PCA requires complete datasets for eigenvalue computation, but streaming scenarios demand continuous updates as new data arrives.
-Maya developed an incremental PCA pattern using sliding windows and mathematical approximation techniques.
+Sita developed an incremental PCA pattern using sliding windows and mathematical approximation techniques.

 ![Incremental PCA with Streaming Windows](images/incremental-pca-streaming-windows.svg)

-**Maya's Implementation:**
+**Sita's Implementation:**
 When the downtown location experienced fluctuating customer patterns during a street festival, traditional monthly analysis couldn't capture the rapid operational changes.
-Maya's streaming PCA detected that customer flow sensors became highly correlated with ambient noise during events - a pattern invisible in monthly aggregates.
+Sita's streaming PCA detected that customer flow sensors became highly correlated with ambient noise during events - a pattern invisible in monthly aggregates.
 This insight allowed operations to temporarily reduce monitoring complexity during special events while maintaining operational visibility.
 The streaming approach processes 15-minute sensor batches, updating PCA models continuously and alerting when correlation patterns shift significantly from baseline behavior.

 **Cloud Service Implementations:**
 - **Google Cloud**: Dataflow for stream processing, Cloud Functions for PCA updates, Pub/Sub for event distribution